Fast Concurrent Data Sketches: Generic concurrent sketch algorithm

 \section{Generic concurrent sketch algorithm}

-In Section~\ref{sec:composable-sketches} we extend the interface of a sequential sketch with additional API methods needed in order to use it within a generic concurrent algorithm.
-Section~\ref{sec:basic-generic-alg} presents our generic algorithm.
-In Appendix~\ref{sec:proofs} we prove that it is strongly linearisable with regards to an $r$-relaxation of the sequential sketch with which it is instantiated.
+We now present our generic concurrent algorithm.
+The algorithm uses, as a building block, an existing (non-parallel) sketch.
+To this end, we extend the standard sketch interface in Section~\ref{sec:composable-sketches}, making it usable within our generic framework.
+Our algorithm is adaptive -- it serialises ingestion in small streams and parallelises it in large ones.
+For clarity of presentation, we present in Section~\ref{sec:basic-generic-alg} the parallel phase of the algorithm, which provides relaxed semantics appropriate for large streams; in the full paper~\cite{rinberg2019fast} we prove that it is strongly linearisable with respect to an $r$-relaxation of the sequential sketch with which it is instantiated.
+Section~\ref{ssec:small-streams} then discusses the adaptation for small streams.